albanycomputers/opencurrency/README.md

 It also provides a callable API for currency conversion that other modules can use.

-It relies on Yahoo!
-Finance for getting the currency exchange data.
+It relies on https://openexchangerates.org for getting the currency exchange data.
+You will need to register for an API key, there is a free account which offers 1000 api calls per month.

 Features:
 ---------